epfl-lara/stainless/core/src/sphinx/purescala.rst

 .. note::

-   Invariants are only allowed to refer to fields of their class, and cannot call any methods on ``this`` (but calls to methods on their fields are allowed).
+   Same remark as above: invariants are only allowed to refer to fields of their class.

 Generics
 --------